zucchett/HighLevelProgramming2021/README.md

 ### Standard development cycle

    * Before starting with the development you could check whether the upstream repository has been updated with respect to your forked version (that's likely to be the case prior to every lab class).
-If it had, then merge the chances into your main:
+If it had, then merge the changes into your main:

    `git checkout main`